 Growing old is a natural process for all of us.
 Unfortunately, our pets age faster than we do.
 We consider dogs and cats to be seniors at 7 years of age, with the exception of large breed dogs, who are seniors by the age of 5.
 Because our pets age at approximately 6-7 years to our 1 year, it is important that we identify health changes early, so we can address the issues and make your pet’s senior years as enjoyable as possible.
 We here at LLAMC feel our “Senior Care Program” is one of the most effective “tools” we have in improving the quality of your pet’s senior years.

 - Changes in Appetite

 - Difficulty Standing/Walking

 Our Senior Program

-Our staff will have the owner fill out a senior questionnaire once a year to inform the doctor of any changes that may be occurring at home.
+Our staff will inquire of any changes that may be occurring with your pet at home.

 Frequently the changes and problems associated with aging are not obvious, and the signs are not noticed until the disease process is advanced.
 This is the reason we feel strongly that routine examinations and a blood profile at least once a year are so useful in helping our senior pets.